-See also the LSU Health Sciences Center Policy on Worker's Compensation Policy and the LSU Health Sciences Center Incident and Accident Reporting and Investigation Policy.
+See also the LSU Health Sciences Center Policy on Worker's Compensation Policy19 and the LSU Health Sciences Center Incident and Accident Reporting and Investigation Policy20.

-\If any injury occurs on the job, it is necessary for the House Officer's Department to notify Mark Gele in Human Resource Management via phone immediately at 504-568-7812.
-The Department will then complete the DA 1973 and DA 2000 forms and send them to IncidentReports@lsuhsc.edu.
+If any injury occurs on the job, it is necessary for the House Officer's Department to notify Mark Gele in Human Resource Management via phone immediately at 504-568-7812.
+The Department will then complete the DA 1973 21 and DA 2000 22 forms and send them to IncidentReports@Isuhsc.edu.